Am I going through Alcohol Withdrawal?

 General Signs of Acute Alcohol Withdrawal

 Typically, the discomfort and severity of one’s alcohol detox will be proportional to the nature of their drinking and in what quantities they consumed alcohol.
-Addiction of this variety, in which entrenched pathology is present, necessitates comprehensive treatment that takes into account the full spectrum of addictive pathology; in addition to implementing the most effective clinical protocols.
+Alcoholism of this variety, in which entrenched pathology is present, necessitates comprehensive treatment that takes into account the full spectrum of addictive pathology; in addition to implementing the most effective clinical protocols.
 In situations where a person has developed dependence to alcohol, measurable changes to the Central Nervous System will usually emerge, in addition to other personality disturbances.

-Signs of Acute Withdrawal
+Physical and Psychological Signs of Acute Withdrawal

 During the acute phase, when the person is fully immersed in detoxification, the brain is actually engaged in a series of operations that are by-products of the detoxification process and as such considered to be aberrations.
 Symptoms that indicate a person is experiencing Acute Alcohol Withdrawal Syndrome include:

-- Extremely volatile; mood swings.
+- Depression, Anger, Extremely volatile; Mood Swings.

-- Presence of intermittent or persistent headaches.
+- Presence of Intermittent or Persistent Headaches.

-- Loss of appetite.
+- Loss of Appetite, Weight Loss/Gain, Nausea/Vomiting

-- Rapid heart-rate.
+- Increased Blood Pressure, Rapid heart-rate.

 Alcohol Withdrawal Treatment